yangshun/cs3217-problem-sets-writeup/public/ps/PS5/PS5.md

 - **Bomb Bubble** - Removes all bubbles adjacent to it.
 - **Star Bubble** - When a coloured bubble comes into contact with the star bubble, all bubbles of that colour in the arena will be removed.

-Except for the indestructible bubble, the effects of the other special bubbles are triggered when the fired bubble comes into contact with it (i.e. adjacent).
+Except for the indestructible bubble, the effects of the other special bubbles are triggered when any of its adjacent bubbles is removed.

 a.
 You will have to support the addition of these special bubbles in the level designer (5 points).
 b.
 Modify your game engine to handle these new bubble behaviours (25 points).